0xENDER/MySchoolProject/docs/accounts_system.md

 This communication session is done using the messages browser APIs ([postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) and [onmessage](https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers/onmessage)).
 The messages that are sent by the sign in/up page include one object.
 This object contains a `data` variable, and a `type` variable.
 The `type` variable specifiys the type of the event.
 All the available event types are:

 - `loaded` - Fires when the window APIs are loaded
+- `closed` - Fires when the window APIs are loaded
 - `failed` - Fires when an error occures in the sign in/up page
 - `signed-in` - Fires when the user has successfully signed in to their account
 - `authenticated` - Fires when the user authenticates the request